At a rally to address social justice issues in Seattle on Thursday, Zach LaVine made both an important plea and a notable admission.

 “Go vote,” he said, via a video from Percy Allen of The Seattle Times.
 “I haven’t been able to go and do that yet, but coming this November I am going to, because I know it’s gonna change something.”

 In the wake of George Floyd’s death at the hands of Minneapolis police officer Derek Chauvin, which has sparked global unrest and protests, many have voiced the need for change, unity and concerted action to combat police brutality and injustice.
-LaVine added to that chorus (and past comments of his own) on a Friday Zoom call with assorted media.
+LaVine added to that chorus (and past comments of his own) on a Friday conference call with reporters.

 He also confirmed that he’s never voted before, but made it a point to explain the evolution of his involvement in politics in his comments.